DomResc/docker-backup-tools/README.md

 ### Restore Process

-1. Shows list of available backup dates (or uses specified date)
+1. Shows list of available backup dates (or uses specified date with `-b` option)
 2. Shows list of volumes available in the selected backup
 3. Verifies backup integrity before restoration
-4. Handles stopping and restarting affected containers
+4. Identifies and stops only running containers that use the volume
 5. Performs data restoration with detailed progress indication
+6. Restarts containers that were previously running
-6. Verifies restored data
+7. Verifies restored data and reports any issues

 ## Best Practices